RationAI/WSI-Service/README.md

 WSI-Service is a python module and can be run either locally or via docker.

 ### Run local
+Make sure [OpenSlide](https://openslide.org/download/) is installed.
 Install using pip within this folder
 ```
 pip3 install -e .
 ```